TheExplorer95/deep_cfr_poker/ray_code/README.md

 This is the project repository for the the deep Reinforcement Learning class (WS20/21) at the university of Osnabrück by Mathis Pink and Janosch Bajorath.

 ## Dependencies
-clubs, clubs_gym, environment.yml, requirements.txt
+There are some important packages like gym, clubs, clubs_gym, ray and tensorflow that you should have installed on your computer to run the code.
+The best way to set up your environment is by using conda to create a new environment from the environment.yml file and then install some further requirements from the requirements.txt file via pip.

+We use a poker game implementation from the clubs_gym package and use ray for multi-threaded sampling during CFR traversals.

+If something doesn't work feel free to contact us!!!

 ## The Code
-We have 2 python scripts and 2 jupyter notbooks that are intended for end user application:
+We have **2 python scripts** and **2 jupyter notbooks** that are intended for **end user application**:
 1. main
 > The core deep CFR algorithm implemented according to (DEEP CFR REF).
-Set preferred parameters within the script (preset ones are standart ones used by us) and run it from your terminal.
-It will save both players trained advantage models uring each CFR iteration
+Set preferred parameters within the script (preset ones are standard ones used by us) and run it from your terminal.
+It will train and save both players trained advantage models and loss during each CFR iteration as well as the strategy model at the end of the CFR algorithm.
+Creates memory files for the data that was produced during the game traversal.

 2. test_poker_bot
 > A Jupyter Notebook that is used to evaluate pretrained bots, just define your model paths and you are good to go.